libretro/docs/docs/guides/softpatching.md

 # Softpatching ROMs with RetroArch

-RetroArch currently supports UPS, IPS and BPS patching formats.
+RetroArch currently supports the UPS, IPS, BPS, and XDelta[^1] patching formats.
 If you load `rom.bin` and one of the following is present, the ROM will be autopatched: `rom.ups`, `rom.ips` or `rom.bps`.
 Autopatching only takes place if the libretro implementation supports loading ROMs from memory.

 You can apply multiple patches to one ROM by naming the patches with the `.ips$` extension, where `$` is a number.
 For example, given the following files...